Oemercetin06/XspecT2/docs/cli.md

 xspect models train ncbi
 ```

+By default, XspecT filters out NCBI accessions that do not meed minimum N50 thresholds, have an inconclusive taxonomy check status, or are deemed atypical by NCBI.
+Furthermore, species with "Candidatus" and "sp." in their species names are filtered out.
+To disable filtering behavior, use the respective flag (see `xspect models train ncbi --help`).

 If you would like to train models with manually curated data from a directory, you can use:

 ```bash